Strapping can help to temporarily relieve pain as well as reduce excessive movement of a particular area while it heals.

 Strapping can be used as a complimentary treatment for the following conditions:

-ankle for netball or any other sport that requires a lot of jumping, running and quick changes in direction.
+netball or any other sport that requires a lot of jumping, running and quick changes in direction.

 There are different types of tape that we recommend using for varying circumstances.